tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 - parameter default = "default value" {[resource]}
 - parameter default = "default value" {[resource]} {API endpoint [resource]}

-The bdqffdq:hasAuthoritiesDefaults data property MAY be used without corresponding bdqffdq:Arguments and bdqffdq:Parameters when a test is not parameterized, but a bdq:sourceAuthority is mentioned within a bdqffdq:hasExpectedResponse for the bdqffdq:Specification and the bdqffdq:hasAuthoritiesDefaults provides details on this source authority.
+The bdqffdq:hasAuthoritiesDefaults data property MAY be used without corresponding bdqffdq:Arguments and bdqffdq:Parameters when a Test is not parameterized, but a bdq:sourceAuthority is mentioned within a bdqffdq:hasExpectedResponse for the bdqffdq:Specification and the bdqffdq:hasAuthoritiesDefaults provides details on this source authority.
 This usage allows for simpler and easier to read expected responses.

-Section [2.3.2 Reading a Specification](../guide/implementers/index.md#232-Reading-a-Specification) of the implementers guide contains additional guidance for handling parameters in test implementations.
+Section [2.3.2 Reading a Specification](../guide/implementers/index.md#232-Reading-a-Specification) of the implementers guide contains additional guidance for handling parameters in BDQ Core Test implementations.

 #### 3.3.1 Parameter Examples (non-normative)